 In addition to the matters discussed in submissions in relation to the Rebatable Services, the Regulator has some concern over the calculation of Threshold Revenue.
 Epic Energy has proposed that the Threshold Revenue be calculated as the amount by which actual revenue from the sale of the Firm Service falls short of that component of Total Revenue attributable to the provision of Firm Service, plus the cost of providing those services from which Rebatable Revenue was obtained.
 The Regulator notes that Epic Energy may provide services of a similar nature to the Firm Service as a Non-Reference Service, that is, differing from the Firm Service only in respect of some terms and conditions without the general nature of the service being materially different.
-By not including revenue from such Non-Reference Services in the calculation of Threshold Revenue, the proposed mechanism for Rebatable Revenue gives rise to an incentive for Epic Energy to provide transmission services as Non-Reference Services, even though services may not be materially different to the Reference Service, and thereby reduce the liability for payment of rebates.
+By not including revenue from such Non-Reference Services in the calculation of Threshold Revenue, the proposed mechanism for Rebatable Revenue gives rise to an incentive for Epic Energy to provide transmission services as Non-Reference Service, and thereby reduce the liability for payment of rebates.